zmarko/semver/README.md

 - GCC 5.1.1
 - Clang 3.7.0

 Library itself does not have any external dependencies.
 Unit tests that verify the library work as expected, on the other hand, depend on the [Boost.Test](http://www.boost.org/doc/libs/1_59_0/libs/test/doc/html/index.html) library.
-If you do not have and do not want to install Boost.Test, then comment out appropriate section of CMakeLists.txt file.
+If you do not have and do not want to install Boost.Test, then pass cmake a `-DENABLE_TESTS=0` flag.

 The code comes with CMake project files.
 In order to build it you should: